lordvidex/flutter-help/README.md

 starting flutter
 ## Displaying SplashScreen while initializing app
-This comes in handy when you have to initialize plugins like `notifications`, `shared_preferences` and so many other packages while displaying splash screen to keep the user entertained D:).
+This comes in handy when you have to initialize plugins like `notifications`, `shared_preferences` and so many other packages while displaying splash screen to keep the user entertained 🙃.
 ```dart
 main() async {
   //`runApp()` can be called more than once in the app